What Does it Cost to Sell your Home?

 Since 1997, up to $250,000 in capital gains ($500,000 for a married couple) on the sale of a home is exempt from taxation if you meet the following criteria

 - You have lived in the home as your principle residence for two out of the last five years

 - You have not sold or exchanged another home during the two years preceding the sale

 - You meet what the IRS calls “unforeseen circumstances,” such as job loss, divorce, or family medical emergency.

 Another cost to consider is moving costs.
 You may be leaving everything for the new buyer or taking it all with you.
 Instead of packing up boxes and renting trucks it may be worth paying for the deluxe treatment.
 This is where a company packs your boxes for you and transports them to the new location.
 Once again, you can count on Paffrath & Thomas to help find the right moving company at the right price.

+We have witnessed tremendous growth in Breckenridge and the surrounding communities over the last several decades and we offer our sellers a perspective on this market that few other Realtors can match.
 Selling your property can often cost more than anticipated but keep in mind when you choose the right broker they will be able to help you achieve the greatest sales price, negotiate closing costs, and help organize the sale in a manner where you can retain the most money possible.
 If you are planning on using the proceeds from the sale to BUY A NEW HOME make sure you talk to a Paffrath & Thomas broker so they can help you gauge your approximate net proceeds.